My Research Journey Part 2 - Lessons of The Curse of Goodhart’s Law and the Duality

 The Engineering Outlook (Immediate Impact)

-• Red Teaming & Safety Guardrails: Proactively stress-testing models with adversarial prompts to build external filtering layers.
+- Safety Guardrails: Proactively stress-testing models with adversarial prompts to build external filtering layers, using detection or reasoning modules to catch and mitigate harmful outputs.

 The Research Outlook (Foundational Shift)

-3. Conclusion: A Call for a Holistic View of the Field
+3. A Call for a Holistic View of the Field

 By sharing this review and outlook, I hope to encourage a more holistic view of the field.
 While the immediate pressures of deployment will always drive a focus on “Engineering Targets,” we must not lose sight of the “Research Questions” that will ultimately lead us to a reliable and beneficial AGI.